2,707 acres, 2014

 French Bar (South End in Nevada County)

 Closed until further notice during installation of recreation infrastructure.
-Stay tuned for guided land tours in 2018.
+Stay tuned for public opening in 2019!

 Opened in April 2016 to the public for the first time in nearly a century.
 French Bar at Rice’s Crossing will absolutely blow you away with its beauty.
 The river, the canyon, the wildflowers, and the setting is stunning.